sbonds/autocreate-azure-az-container/README.md

-# azure-learning

-Mini-projects from the process of learning the Microsoft Azure cloud

-## Automated Azure ARM Powershell Controller Host Setup
+# Automated Azure ARM Powershell Controller Host Setup

 Chris Neale posted [this great guide to setting up a Docker host for running Azure scripts](https://www.chrisneale.org/PowerShellAzModulesAndGitInDocker/).
 Often the hardest part for getting automation working is creating an environment where the automation works.
 His config works great, but perhaps it's worth